 The estate isn’t open to the public now, but you can walk along the river and admire it and its colorful out buildings, which include the pioneer school where Edna taught.
-Historic preservationists are losing the battle to save this old house.
-Here’s a complete story on its plight from Highland Today newspaper.
+Historic preservationists are fighting to save this old house.
+Here’s a bit of history about it.

 Stop #3 Henscratch Farms